Partners in Prevention Conference

 Save the Date for the 20th annual Partners in Prevention (PIP) Conference, October 20-22, the largest annual conference of prevention and early intervention professionals in Texas!
 Event registration will open in June.

 Going to PIP?
 Start the conversation on your social media accounts with #pipcon2020

-Outstanding Stories of Service and Triumph at PIP
+Outstanding Stories of Service and Triumph

 In 2019, seven award recipients from across the state were recognized at the Partners in Prevention Conference in Austin.
 Their stories are inspiration for what individuals can contribute for Texas communities.

 The PEI Learning Hub is available to all PEI contractors and serves as an engaging, web-based professional development portal providing training on a variety of topics.
 The interactive learning management system is designed for community providers, home visitor staff, and other partner agencies serving families through PEI contracts.
 Providers and partner agencies can use it to stay up-to-date on best practices and professional development opportunities.

 - Background Checks (ABCs)

 Email PEI Training to learn how to sign up.